Paperform vs Google Forms: Which Is Better in 2026?

 - No advanced conditional logic: Branching is limited to section-level jumps based on multiple choice or dropdown answers.
 You cannot show/hide individual questions, chain conditions, or apply logic to emails, calculations, or success pages.

-- No branding or design control: Header image, theme colour, background colour, and four fonts — that's the entire customisation surface.
+- No branding or design control: Header image, theme colour, background colour, and four fonts make up the entire customisation surface.
 Google branding is always present.
 No custom CSS, no custom domains, no brand removal.

 - ~11 field types: Short answer, paragraph, multiple choice, checkboxes, dropdown, file upload, linear scale, grids, date, and time.
 No signature, no appointment booking, no colour picker, no rating scales, no API-powered dropdowns.
 Paperform offers 26+.